Coadjutor bishop: Role of coadjutor

 In the Latin Church, the pope may appoint a bishop as coadjutor to help the diocesan bishop govern the diocese.
 Being himself a bishop, the coadjutor can substitute for the diocesan bishop in his absence (Canon 403§3).

 Under canon law, the coadjutor must serve as the vicar general, the principal deputy administrator of the diocese.
-The diocesan bishop must "entrust to him [coadjutor] before others" in acts that require a special mandate (Canon 406§1) If the episcopal see is an archdiocese, the coadjutor is appointed as an archbishop.
+The diocesan bishop must "entrust to him [coadjutor] before others" in acts that require a special mandate (Canon 406§1).
+If the episcopal see is an archdiocese, the coadjutor is appointed as an archbishop.

 In modern church practice, the pope can appoint a coadjutor to assist a bishop who needs help due to declining health.
 The coadjutor can also assist a bishop nearing retirement.
 The objective is to have continuity of leadership in the diocese and avoid an unexpected vacancy in the position of bishop.

-Pope Benedict XVI named Bishop Dennis Schnurr as coadjutor archbishop of the Archdiocese of Cincinnati in Ohio in the United States in October 2008 to assist Archbishop Daniel Pilarczyk.
+For example, Pope Benedict XVI named Bishop Dennis Schnurr as coadjutor archbishop of the Archdiocese of Cincinnati in Ohio in the United States in October 2008 to assist Archbishop Daniel Pilarczyk.
 When Pilarczyk retired in December 2009, Schnurr automatically became the diocesan archbishop without any ceremony.

+The Second Vatican Council issued an instruction that "in order to provide for the greatest possible present and future good of the diocese, the diocesan bishop and his coadjutor should not fail to consult with each other on matters of great importance".

 In some situations, the pope may appoint a coadjutor to override the diocesan bishop in certain matters.
-These might include a public scandal or financial mismanagement of diocese.
+These might include a public scandal or financial mismanagement of the diocese.
 The problems are serious, but not bad enough for the pope to remove the diocesan bishop.

-In 2023, Pope Francis appointed Bishop François Touvet as coadjutor of the Diocese of Fréjus-Toulon in France to assist the elderly Bishop Dominique Rey.
+For example, in 2023, Pope Francis appointed Bishop François Touvet as coadjutor of the Diocese of Fréjus-Toulon in France to assist the elderly Bishop Dominique Rey.
 The pope gave Touvet special powers to oversee the preparation of seminarians and the financial management in the diocese.
 The Vatican had suspended the ordination of priests in the diocese in 2022.

 In one instance, the pope appointed a coadjutor to a church that was not a diocese.
 In 2002, Pope John Paul II named the Reverend Fernando Arêas Rifan as coadjutor of the Personal Apostolic Administration of Saint John Mary Vianney in Brazil.
 The pope took this action as part of the reconciliation agreement with the former Priestly Union of Saint John Mary Vianney that had broken with the Catholic Church.